 The ladder can be used in the following operations,

-- Ladder is kept temporary with support of wall in required angle for assessment on a certain height.
+- A ladder is kept temporary with the support of a wall at the required angle for assessment at a certain height.

-- Ladder is mostly used by laborers on-site for construction work.
+- A ladder is mostly used by laborers on-site for construction work.

 34. Putty Knife